 Who is at risk of getting Hepatitis C?

-Hepatitis C (Hep C) is an infectious disease which is caused by a virus, which is transmitted through the blood route.
+Hepatitis C (Hep C) is an infectious disease that is caused by a virus that is transmitted through the blood route.

-Following people and activities make one prone to contract risk:
+Following people and activities makes one prone to contract risk.

 a.
-Blood or blood component transfusion: Any blood (or it's component) transfusion which is not screened specifically for the Hepatitis C virus is amongst the greatest sources of infection.
+Blood or blood component transfusion: Any blood (or it's component) transfusion that is not screened specifically for the Hepatitis C virus is among the greatest sources of infection.
 In most countries, the regulation is strict and the risk is minimized.
 However, if one has had some old blood transfusion over 10 years, one should better get checked for the virus in one's body.

 b.
 Organ transplant: Same as above